Software Engineering — Software Process and Software Process Models (Part 2)

 However, requirements compromises can’t be avoided, which may lead to a system that does not meet the real needs of users.

 Furthermore, some control over the system evolution might also be lost as new versions of the reusable components are not under the control of the organization using them.

-It’s useful when the requirements are clear, or following a very structured process as in critical systems which needs a detailed, precise, and accurate documents describes the system to be produced.
+It’s useful when the requirements are clear, or following a very structured process as in critical systems which needs detailed, precise, and accurate documents to describe the system to be produced.

-Not good when requirements are ambiguous, and doesn’t support frequent interaction with the customers for feedback and proposing changes.
-It’s not suitable for large projects that might take long time to be developed and delivered.
+Not good when requirements are ambiguous and don’t support frequent interaction with the customers for feedback and proposing changes.
+It’s not suitable for large projects that might take a long time to be developed and delivered.

-This is very useful when requirements aren’t clear, and the interactions with the customer and experimenting an initial version of the software results in high satisfaction and a clearance of what to be implemented.
+This is very useful when requirements aren’t clear, and the interactions with the customer and experimenting with an initial version of the software results in high satisfaction and clearance of what is to be implemented.

-It’s downsides are, good tools need to be acquired for quick development (like coding) in order to complete a prototype.
-In addition, the costs for for training the development team on prototyping may be high.
+Its downsides are, good tools need to be acquired for quick development (like coding) in order to complete a prototype.
+In addition, the costs for training the development team on prototyping may be high.